I think you’ll agree with me when I say it’s tough to find new leads without burning a ton of money in the process.

 But I do have quite a few buddies that do very well with these pay per call affiliate networks.

-Pros – Some of the best legal pay per call offers on the market.
+- Pros – Some of the best legal pay per call offers on the market.
+Access to a buddy of mine Gene Morris as your AM, be sure to use this link: https://palomobile.com/sell-calls-page/ use code gene17 to get Gene as your AM.

-Example, when testing a Handyman offer I was connected to a Highway Construction company!!!
+- Cons – Some offers are not as advertised.
+For example, when testing a Handyman offer, I was connected to a Highway Construction company!!!

-In fact, if you are just starting out I almost always recommend that you start with national offers while you work on building up your local client base.
+If you are starting, I almost always recommend that you start with national offers while you work on building up your local client base.

-Or, if you have a serious budget and great quality, go after the national clients directly 😉
+Or, if you have a severe budget and excellent quality, go after the national clients directly 😉

 This will allow you to test out different niches quickly, without much risk.

-After you have determined a particular market to be a good opportunity, you can then go after local clients to see if you can boost up your revenue per call.
+After you have determined a particular market to be an excellent opportunity, you can then go after local clients to see if you can boost up your revenue per call.

 Pro Tip: Many small business owners don’t have their own dedicated office and receptionists.

-Because of this, it’s sometimes best to have someone answer the phone on their behalf and collect information from the caller prior to sending them off to your client.
+Because of this, it’s sometimes best to have someone answer the phone on their behalf and collect information from the caller before sending them off to your client.

 Once you scale up your operation, you can hire freelancers to provide warm transfer services.